 Hysterectomy (surgical removal of the uterus) may be performed via an abdominal, vaginal, or laparoscopically-assisted vaginal approach.
 Once the decision has been made to proceed with hysterectomy, the physician must decide upon the route, which depends upon clinical circumstances and the surgeon's technical expertise.
 (See "Overview of hysterectomy".)

 Issues related to vaginal hysterectomy will be reviewed here.
 Other hysterectomy procedures are discussed separately.
-(See "Abdominal hysterectomy" and "Laparoscopic approach to hysterectomy".)
+(See "Abdominal hysterectomy" and "Laparoscopic hysterectomy".)

 INDICATIONS AND CONTRAINDICATIONS